Classical Foundations: The Weight of Tradition

 The Collapse of Shared Musical Language

 Arnold Schoenberg developed the twelve-tone method in the early 1920s.
 This method aimed to create order within freedom.
 Instead of using a tonal center, he organized all twelve chromatic pitches (musical notes that can be played on a piano) into a specific series.
-The way the series was set up influenced how the songs were written.
+The way the series was set up influenced how the works were written.
 The method provided internal coherence without returning to traditional harmony.
 It was a planned response to the collapse.

 Stravinsky's Rite of Spring: Rhythm as Shock

 Schoenberg questioned harmony, and Stravinsky unsettled rhythm.
 When The Rite of Spring first opened in Paris in 1913, the audience reaction became legendary.
 Reports describe shouting, arguments, and even physical confrontations inside the theater.
 While some details have been made to seem more exciting over time, there is no doubt that the work felt very new and different.
+A Library of Congress essay on the work says the exact details of the 1913 premiere remain unclear, but that some combination of the music, choreography, and concept clearly drew boos and hisses from the audience.
+The same essay notes that the supposed riot later became inseparable from the piece’s public reputation.The famous Rite 'riot' is partly myth, but the hostility was real

 The Rite of Spring arrived in a Europe already full of political uncertainty.
 Within a year, World War I would begin.
-While the ballet doesn’t directly predict the future, it does capture a sense of raw intensity that reflects a time of uncertainty.
+While the ballet does not directly predict the future, it does capture a sense of raw intensity that reflects a time of uncertainty.
 It felt like something important had changed, and it was hard to ignore.

 Technology Transforms the Concert Hall